 Lastly, peripheral vasculopathy caused by constriction of blood vessels in the extremities can also be associated with Lisdexamfetamine use.
 Although the signs and symptoms of this phenomenon are relatively mild and insignificant, in rare cases digital ulcers and soft tissue breakdown may occur, which may force patients to look for alternatives to Vyvanse.

 Dermatological Problems And Hair Loss

-Hypersensitivity, urticaria, which is also known as hives, and anaphylactic reaction are quite uncommon albeit possible lisdexamfetamine side effects.
-In some people, Vyvanse causes acne and rashes.
-Also, some patients report finding a connection between Vyvanse and hair loss, although evidence suggests that this side effect is not usually attributed to stimulant drugs and often occurs due to stress, hormonal problems, and malnutrition.
+Hypersensitivity, urticaria, which is also known as hives, and anaphylactic reaction are quite uncommon albeit possible Lisdexamfetamine side effects.
+In some people, this medication can cause acne and rashes.
+Also, some patients report finding a connection between use and hair loss, although evidence suggests that this side effect is not usually attributed to stimulant drugs and often occurs due to stress, hormonal problems, and malnutrition.

 Anxiety And Depression

-Another potentially long-term side effect of Vyvanse is anxiety.
+Anxiety is another adverse reaction that can be listed among the potential long term effects of Vyvanse use.
 Vyvanse and anxiety are linked through the same system that facilitates its beneficial impacts on ADHD treatment.
-Through stimulation of the nervous system, the drug essentially puts the body under stress, which can sometimes result in panic attacks and even trigger the development of various anxiety disorders.
+Through stimulation of the central nervous system, stimulant drugs essentially put the body under stress, which can sometimes result in panic attacks and even trigger the development of various anxiety disorders.